vegaprotocol/Public_Test_Bridge_Tools/README.md

 }
 ```

-**NOTE**: Make sure that the quotes are all correct, the copy/paste might give you some wrong quote that will make the command fail.
+### Harder mode

-- Or, if you want to go "**hardcore decentralized mode**", there exists an IPFS-deployed faucet: https://blog.b9lab.com/when-we-first-built-our-faucet-we-deployed-it-on-the-morden-testnet-70bfbf4e317e
+If you want to go "**hardcore decentralized mode**", there exists an IPFS-deployed faucet: https://blog.b9lab.com/when-we-first-built-our-faucet-we-deployed-it-on-the-morden-testnet-70bfbf4e317e

 ## VUSD Token Faucet:
 **NOTE: These instructions will work for any of the above-listed test tokens**